 Additional Opportunities and Expectations

 In order to acquire ACS certification, a student must complete all of the courses that the department has determined are necessary to meet the current ACS criteria, which are described in an ACS booklet available from the department chair.
-In particular, this means choosing Advanced Inorganic Chemistry (CH 406) as the elective in the chemistry POE.
-Several other courses, such as Calculus III and a language, are recommended but not required.
 Certification is by no means mandatory.
 Neither graduate schools nor employers require it, although the set of courses required for certification is a reasonable guide to what a good undergraduate program in chemistry would include, and careful thought and conversation with one or more faculty members would be warranted before choosing to exclude a recommended course.

 All students who intend to become chemists or continue graduate study in related areas are strongly encouraged to participate in chemical research while at Juniata.
 There are several ways to do this.
 Many students choose to work in the laboratories of Juniata faculty, some as early as their freshman year.
 This allows underclassmen to acquire a sort of "research apprenticeship," working alongside a senior or a faculty member on a project in progress.
 This work can be on a non-credit basis or for credit during the academic year.
 In the latter case, students sign up for one or more credits of Chemistry Research (CH 190, CH 290 or CH 390).
 Faculty members have their own section numbers for these research courses.
 The number of credits and the level of the course is mutually determined by the faculty member and student.

 There is also the possibility to start or continue research during the summer at Juniata.
 Typically, a modest salary is provided for those selected for summer research.
 Information about such opportunities may be obtained by contacting any faculty member early in the spring semester.